anirudhhh04/Snake-Game/README.md

 ## IDEA:
-A simple snake game by scoring when snake hits the mark by moving up, down, left and right.
+A simple snake game by scoring when snake hits the mark.
+Snake can move to all directions.
 ## Programming Language used:
 C++ Language.